Jordan Adams (basketball, born 1981)

 Jordan Ashley Adams (born May 24, 1981) is an American-Canadian former professional basketball player and coach who was drafted by the Minnesota Lynx with the 18th overall pick in the 2003 WNBA draft.
 She played college basketball for New Mexico from 1999 to 2003, and represented the Canadian national team multiple times.
 In the 2010 FIBA World Championship for Women, Adams averaged 2.7 points and 1.7 rebounds per game.
 Adams was inducted into the University of New Mexico Athletics Hall of Fame in 2012.

-High school career
+Early life

 Adams played both basketball and volleyball at Moapa Valley High School in Overton, Nevada, where she was a four-time state volleyball champion and earned the state volleyball most valuable player (MVP) award on two occasions.
 Adams also led her team to the 1999 state basketball championship, and was named the Nevada Gatorade Player of the Year.